dojot/iotagent-http/exemple/README.md

 - If it does not receive a timestamp or receives an invalid timestamp, it uses the current timestamp.
 - Invalid values ​​for "ALLOW_UNSECURED_MODE" will be considered false.
 To enable set to "true".
 - With HTTP the tenant and device id in the body are mandatory, with HTTPS they are optional, but if both are passed they must match the cname.
+- In the x509-identity-mgmt service be sure to set the X509IDMGMT_CERTIFICATE_CHECK_SUBJECTDN variable to "true", if it is passed the certificate cname will be tenant:device, otherwise the HTTPS request will not work